cyclus/cyclus.github.com/source/cep/cep26.rst

    represent negative costs (subsidies).
 4. The preference adjustment phase cannot guarantee validity of adjustments because there is not a uniform preference scaling between requesters.
-5. Preference do not support a consistent way for request preferences and bid costs to be resolved.
+5. Preferences do not support a consistent way for request preferences and bid costs to be resolved.
 Thus to-date, bid costs have been avoided and discouraged.

 The failure of preferences as an optimization variable can be shown with the following simple system.
-Consider an change graph with two requesters and one bidder for a single commodity.
+Consider an exchange graph with two requesters and one bidder for a single commodity.
 The requesters both have infinite capacity, while the bidder may only offer a constrained quantity.
 The bidder may trade 2 units of qualitatively unique resources (of the same commodity, e.g. UOX and MOX).
 Requester 1 has an equal preference (say 5)